inspire-eu-validation/view-service/A.18.IR23.conformity.node.md

-# A.21.IR21.temporal.reference.node
+# A.18.IR23.conformity.node

-**Purpose**: As the Temporal Reference is not directly supported by ISO 19128 – WMS 1.3.0 an extension shall be used to map this to an element within an element.
+**Purpose**: An extension shall be used to map this to an element within an element.

 **Prerequisites**